PyMieDiff: A differentiable Mie scattering library: Conclusions

 \section{Conclusions}

-In this work, we present PyMieDiff, an implementation of Mie scattering for core-shell particles fully built in the automatic differentiation framework PyTorch.
+In this work, we present PyMieDiff, an implementation of Mie scattering for layered spherical particles, fully built in the automatic differentiation framework PyTorch.
 It is available as open source software at \url{https://github.com/UoS-Integrated-Nanophotonics-group/MieDiff}.
 The package enables gradient-based optimisation and hybrid physics-informed deep learning models.
 It can be combined with other PyTorch-based toolkits, such as torchGDM, to perform end-to-end differentiable multi-particle scattering simulations.
-The toolkit was designed with flexibility and performance in mind, offering both, a SciPy-wrapped interface and a native PyTorch implementation with GPU support.
+The toolkit was designed with flexibility and performance in mind, offering a native PyTorch implementation of the entire Mie algorithm, with full GPU support.

-We demonstrate the capabilities by several examples of inverse design problems, including the iterative reconstruction of core-shell particle geometries from a target scattering spectrum, neural network training through analytical Mie calculations, and the gradient-based design of a diffractive lens made of core-shell spheres, for which PyMieDiff is combined with the multi-particle scattering toolkit ``TorchGDM''.
+We demonstrate the capabilities by several examples of inverse design problems, including the iterative reconstruction of core-shell particle geometries from a target scattering spectrum, neural network training through analytical Mie calculations, and the gradient-based design of a diffractive lens made of several core-shell spheres, for which PyMieDiff is combined with the multi-particle scattering toolkit ``TorchGDM''.

 At the time of the submission, we became aware of a manuscript developing similar ideas.\cite{asadovaGradientbasedOptimizationScatterer2025} This underpins the timeliness and importance of the differentiable formulation of algorithms that solve multiple-scattering problems, a key requirement for inverse design of photonic nanostructures.